rwblokzijl/stablecoin-survey/paper.md

 ### Overview of the largest stablecoins

-To provide a glimpse of the usage of the techniques described in this chapter the table \ref{TODO} describes the 8 central stablecoins with the highest market capitalisation and some of their operational aspects:
+To provide a glimpse of the usage of the techniques described in this subsection, Table \ref{TODO} describes the 8 central stablecoins with the highest market capitalisation and some of their operational aspects:

 | Stablecoin                    | Market Cap      | Pegged asset   | Escrow               | FDIC-insurance | Launch | Notes                                                            |
 |-------------------------------|-----------------|----------------|----------------------|----------------|--------|------------------------------------------------------------------|